katieljones/ChooseMyPlant/README.md

 So that I can remember my recommended plants,
 I would like to be able to save each recommendation to my wishlist.

+As a User,
+So that I can remove plants I no longer like,
+I would like to be able to delete plants from my wishlist.

 As a Developer,
 So that only signed up users can use the app,
 I would like an error message to show if incorrect login details are entered.